Faezah Elai

 Noor Faezah Md Elai (better known by the name Faezah Elai) is a Malaysian actress.

 Early life

-She’s of Punjab and Thai descent.
+She is of Punjabi and Thai people descent.
 She came from Gelugor, Penang, and was born on August 16, 1982.
 She is also a former flight attendant of the Malaysian Aviation System (MAS).

 Career

-She started her early career as a model and joined Dewi Remaja 2005/2006.
-Where Scha Alyahya won the competition for that edition.
+She started her early career as a model and joined Dewi Remaja 2005/2006, where Scha Alyahya won the competition for that edition.
 Her first appearance in the film was through the film “Otai” directed by Abdul Razak Mohaideen in 2007.
 She later starred in the television drama series “Sutera Maya” which was broadcast on TV3 playing the role of Maya Sofea.

 She started her acting work with the drama on the channel Astro Ria, Cinta dan Keadilsm.